LucasDelfino92/morrowindsharp/setup.md

 ### [**Morrowind Code Patch**](https://www.nexusmods.com/morrowind/mods/19510)

-Directly patches bugs in the Morrowind program (Morrowind.exe), which cannot otherwise be fixed by editing scripts or data files.
-It is a must-have utility for anyone who plays Morrowind, and should be the first utility you ever install.
+Directly patches bugs in Morrowind.exe, which can't be otherwise fixed by installing mods.
+It is a must-have utility for anyone who plays Morrowind.

 - Manually download **Morrowind Code Patch** (Main files).
 - Extract the contents of the file in your Morrowind **Root** folder (**C:\Games\Morrowind**).
 Doing so correctly should place a **Morrowind Code Patch.exe** in the same folder as your **Morrowind.exe**.
 - Manually download **MCP beta** (Update files) from [**MCP Skunk Works**](https://www.nexusmods.com/morrowind/mods/26348).
 - Extract the contents of the file in your Morrowind **Root** folder (**C:\Games\Morrowind**), and overwrite when prompted.
 This will update the Morrowind Code Patch to the latest beta version.
 Despite being a beta version, it is perfectly stable and encouraged to install.
-- Execute **Morrowind Code Patch.exe**, found in your Morrowind **Root** folder (**C:\Games\Morrowind**)
-- The **Morrowind Code Patch** will prompt you to install your patches of choice.
+- Execute **Morrowind Code Patch.exe**.
+The program will prompt you to install your patches of choice.
 Use this [**spreadsheet**](https://docs.google.com/spreadsheets/d/1r6fv59to4-KgHJgCm-GDNnwSmD3LdDmamSDEs5jKFdM/edit?usp=sharing) as a reference to install or skip patches.
-- Click **Apply chosen patches** when you are finished.
+- When you are finished, click **Apply chosen patches**.
 Close the application.

 > ℹ️ A backup of **Morrowind.exe** (pre-patch) will apear in your **Root** folder, named **Morrowind.Original.exe**.